 All dogs should have some kind of training in their lives.
 How far you take this training is entirely up to you.
 Dogs absolutely love pleasing their owners.
 They also get a kick out of all the treats and praise they receive when they follow commands.
 You might even be able to relieve the headache of some of your dog’s bad habits.

 Training your dog can also be a wonderful bonding experience for you both.
 Teaching your dog to sit, stay, and rollover is a great way to start.
 Before you know it, your dog could be learning all kinds of tricks!
 Or maybe you could teach him to stop jumping on company for once.
 There are tons of fun online tutorials on dog training to be found on the internet.
 I personally love to watch dog training videos on YouTube.

 4. Make a Doggie Play-Date

 Dogs happen to be the most popular pet among most people.
 It shouldn’t be hard to find a friend or co-worker who has one.
-Dogs like many humans, love to socialize.
+Our furry pals, like many humans, love to socialize.
 If your dog is friendly towards other dogs, you might want to try setting up a doggie play-date and introduce him to some new friends.

 5. Play Fetch

 I know this one may seem a bit obvious but there are few more fun things that you can do with your dog.
 You could even take your dog on a trip to the local dog-friendly pet store to pick out a new toy.
 This is another one of those activities that really promotes bonding between dog and owner.
 Dogs can be a lot like children in the way they desire a lot of attention and play time.